jimasp/behave-vsc/README.md

             ├── db_steps.py
             └── web_steps.py

-- The default working directory (and auto-discovery directory) is the project root.
-For very large projects, it is recommended to either:
+- The default behave working directory is the project root.
-  - a. use a `behave.ini` file in the project-root to specify the `paths` setting, or
+- As per behave, *without additional configuration*, features will only be discovered if:
-  - b. use a subfolder for behave tests, e.g. `my_tests/behave`, and set the `behaveWorkingDirectory` setting to e.g. `my_tests/behave`.
+  - (a) you have a `features` folder in your project root, or
-  This will stop the extension from having to parse/watch your entire project folder looking for feature and steps files.
+  - (b) you have a `steps` folder in your project root

-- In most cases, auto-discovery (along with `behaveWorkingDirectory` if required) will "just work", but otherwise see [advanced project configuration](#advanced-project-configuration) for information on how to configure the extension for your project structure.
+- If you do not have a `features` or `steps` folder in the project root, or you want to change your behave working directory, then you can configure the extension to find them elsewhere.
+See [advanced project configuration](#advanced-project-configuration) for information on how to configure the extension for your project structure.

 ---

 ## Behave settings

-- If you have a very large project *and* your features folder is in your project root, then it is recommended to specify the `paths` setting in your corresponding project root behave configuration file to avoid the extension having to parse your project folder to determine the feature folder(s).
+- If you have a very large project *and* your features folder is in your project root, then it is recommended to specify the `paths` setting in your corresponding project root behave configuration file to avoid the extension having to parse your project tree to determine the feature folder(s).
+A better solution for large projects is to use a separate subfolder for behave tests and set `behaveWorkingDirectory` in the extension settings.

 ## Extension settings